nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the nanometer scale, characteristic of DNA nanotubes.

-### Expanded Definition and Usage\nDNA nanotubes, due to their ability to precisely encode molecular interactions and structures, have become invaluable in the development of intelligent drug delivery systems that can target specific cells or tissues with minimal off-target effects.
+### Expanded Definition and Usage:
+DNA nanotubes, due to their ability to precisely encode molecular interactions and structures, have become invaluable in the development of intelligent drug delivery systems that can target specific cells or tissues with minimal off-target effects.
 Furthermore, their potential in constructing molecular machines or circuits opens new avenues for computing at the molecular level, enabling advancements in areas such as ultra-low-power electronics and advanced diagnostics.
 The capability to integrate other functional molecules, such as enzymes or nanoparticles, into these nanotubes enhances their versatility and functionality across various scientific and medical applications.